kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 - ACLs are supported via the normal Windows ACL tools, but on Linux require the nfs4_getfacl/nfs4_setfacl utilities to see the data.
-  Example (assuming that Windows, Linux NFSv4 client and NFSv4 server have a user "siegfried_wulsch"):
+  * Example 1 (assuming that Windows, Linux NFSv4 client and NFSv4
+  server have a user "siegfried_wulsch"):
-  - On Windows on a NFSv4 filesystem, :
+  - On Windows on a NFSv4 filesystem:
   $ icacls myhorribledata.txt /grant "siegfried_wulsch:WD" #
   - On Linux NFSv4 clients you will then see this:
   ---- snip ----